matt-roz/progressive_growing_of_gans_tensorflow_2/README.md

 ---
 ### Installation & Training
 Personally I use virtualenv, but you can use conda, docker or any other type of virtualenv/containerization technique that floats your boat.
-Make sure system requires the requirements mentioned above.
+Make sure the system requirements mentioned above are met.

 Install required packages: